 The proposed strategies in this section focus on the elements of local government that will be the most impactful as Fairfax County looks ahead to the future, driving improved collaboration among employees, residents, community groups and other stakeholders.

-For more information on the Fairfax Countywide Strategic Plan implementation and updates, visit: bit.ly/3xOXt1O.
+For more information on the Fairfax Countywide Strategic Plan implementation and updates, check out the 2024 Annual Report.